About the Radiologic Sciences Profession

 Radiographers must have an interest and aptitude in the sciences and math and a strong desire to work directly with patients.
 They are educated in anatomy, patient positioning, examination techniques, equipment protocols, radiation safety, radiation protection and basic patient care.
 To become a registered radiologic technologist, RT(R), students must complete an accredited program, earn an academic degree, and pass a national certification examination.
 To remain registered, they must earn continuing education credits.

 Most radiographers or radiologic technologists work in hospitals, physicians' offices and clinics, or diagnostic imaging centers.
 Multi-skilled RT(R)s who are educated and credentialed in more than one type of imaging technique are the most marketable.
-With experience and additional education, staff radiographers may become specialists, performing CT, mammography, angiography, and magnetic resonance imaging, or advance into management or education.
-Radiation therapy, sonography, and nuclear medicine typically require an additional specialty training program.
+With experience and additional education, radiographers may become specialists in CT, mammography, angiography, and magnetic resonance imaging, or advance into management or education.
+Radiation therapy, sonography, and nuclear medicine typically require additional specialized education in a dedicated training program.
 Currently there are job openings throughout the country.
 Salaries are competitive with other healthcare professions that require similar education.
-Mean annual earnings for radiographers is $56,760 (www.bls.gov, "National Occupational and Wage Estimates", May 2010)
+Mean annual earnings for radiographers is $56,450 (www.bls.gov, "National Occupational and Wage Estimates", May 2012)

 The NDSU Bachelor of Science, RS Major

 Students who have completed the pre-requisite courses and meet the grade point average (GPA) requirements established by the affiliated hospital program may be eligible to apply for an internship.
-Internship admission is competitive and based upon academic achievement, completion of pre-requisite coursework, references, related work experience and an interview.
+Internship application occurs annually in the fall.
+Internship admission is competitive and based upon academic achievement, completion of prerequisite coursework, references, related work experience and an interview.
 In addition, applicants must comply with criminal background and student conduct requirements.

 The two-year full-time internship consists of classroom and clinical instruction in patient care procedures, radiation physics and protection, principles of imaging, positioning, radiobiology and pathology.
-In addition to routine diagnostic imaging, education may also be provided in mammography, CT, and MRI.
+In addition to general radiography, education may also be provided in mammography, CT, and MRI.
 Affiliated radiography programs are accredited by the Joint Review Committee for Education in Radiologic Technology (JRCERT)

 It is highly recommended that students interested in this major meet with the RS adviser for more information about education options at NDSU in cooperation with affiliated hospital programs, internship sites, and admission criteria at least one year prior to anticipated internship application.